RajatRjSharma/calculator/README.md

 # Calculator (HTML CSS & JS Project)
-- Supports all basic maths calculations such as ADD, SUB, MUL, and DIV.
+- Supports all basic maths calculations such as ADD, SUB, MUL, DIV, and MOD.